Ardal O'Hanlon

-Ardal O'Hanlon (/oʊˈhænlən/; born 8 October 1965) is an Irish comedian, actor, and author.
+Ardal O'Hanlon (/oʊˈhænlən/; born October 8, 1965) is an Irish comedian, actor, and author.
 He played Father Dougal McGuire in Father Ted (1995–1998), George Sunday/Thermoman in My Hero (2000–2005), and DI Jack Mooney in Death in Paradise (2017–2020).
-He has written two novels The Talk of the Town (1998) and Brouhaha (2022).
+He has written three novels The Talk of the Town (1998), Brouhaha (2022) and A Plot to Die For (2026).

 Early life

 O'Hanlon was born in Carrickmacross, County Monaghan, the son of Fianna Fáil TD and physician Rory O'Hanlon and Teresa (née Ward).
 He is the third of six children and has three brothers and two sisters.
+His paternal grandfather, Michael 'Mick' O'Hanlon, was a member of the Fourth Northern Division of the Irish Republican Army (IRA), and assisted members of Michael Collins' 'Squad' on Bloody Sunday.

+O'Hanlon was raised Catholic.
+Growing up, he was "watchful [...] shy, weird, awkward" and had a great interest in literature and knowledge.
+Due to his father working from home as a GP, O'Hanlon and his siblings would often enter the house through the windows to avoid the long queues of patients.
+His father's political status also meant that the family received multiple death threats, including a bomb scare.
+Due to the threats, O'Hanlon was afraid to sleep at night if his father was not home.

-O'Hanlon was educated in Blackrock College in Dublin.
-He graduated in 1987 from the National Institute for Higher Education, Dublin, (now Dublin City University) with a degree in communication studies.
+O'Hanlon's father sent him to boarding school at Blackrock College in Dublin, where he began to spend more time writing comedy and poetry.
+He graduated in 1987 from the National Institute for Higher Education, Dublin (now Dublin City University), with a degree in communication studies.

+His first job outside of Ireland was in a pea-canning factory in Norfolk when he was 17.
+He has also worked as a check-in clerk for an airline.